Story and art by Junji Itou

 Length: One Shot

 While horror has been a genre present throughout the history of manga, it was only with the rise of alternative/adult manga that a diverse range of titles aimed to terrify became prevalent in the mainstream.
-Contemporary authors such as kazuo Umezu and Junji Ito have brought with them unique methods to horrify, utilising the predominantly visual medium of manga to play with constructs of reality.
-The works of the later have become a staple in horror, in particular, his psychological exploration of the human condition have been extremely popular in the west.
-While I’ve read a handful of his works, none have resonated quite like The Enigma of Amigara Fault.
+Contemporary authors like Kazuo Umezu (The Drifting Classroom) and Junji Ito (Gyo) have brought with them unique methods to horrify, utilising the predominantly visual medium of manga to play with constructs of reality.
+The works of the later have become a staple in horror, in particular, Itou’s manifestation of psychological horrors through grotesque imagery has won him universal admiration.
+And while I’ve read a handful of Ito’s works, none have resonated with this sentiment quite like The Enigma of Amigara Fault.

-The idea behind this manga was great.
-Ito never oversaturated the story by including multiple horror tropes, instead opting to focus on one strand of horror, that of psychological terror, and the internal agony one can experience within.
+The idea behind this story is great, and provides an opportunity for the author to establish a unique horror experience.
+Ito never overcomplicates his story with ambitious narration, opting to focus on one strand of horror, that of psychological terror, and the internal agony one can experience within.
 While no monstrous being is present to scare the reader, a sense of helplessness comes from the type of supernatural occurrence our characters are facing.
 The human shaped holes, are in a sense, the “antagonist” of the story, but they never have a firsthand effect on the characters.
 The characters are aware of this, and never act mindlessly, but are unable to prevent their inner urges from manifesting into action, often leading to tragic outcomes.

 Alongside storytelling, the token romance between the two characters seemed completely misplaced.
 I can understand that it was an attempt to add some hopefulness to the story, temporarily distracting the reader from the horrors ahead, but it was such a rushed subplot that the reader isn’t even given time to comprehend it before it’s destroyed.
 While Itou is very focused in terms of the frightful experience he wants to deliver, the details in-between are undeveloped.
 A short story will always struggle to be both concise and dense, but if you’re rolling with the former, don’t add in clichés that are so jarring they take away from your main idea.

 Owaki’s nightmare did have some symbolic significance, however.
 As the dream’s setting was placed during the “caveman period”, the anxiety produced by the fault becomes linked to primordial fears – isolation, darkness, claustrophobia and more generally, the unknown.
-These fears are then embodied by highly distressing images, twisted and completely inhuman (yet, human enough that they become extra unsettling).
+These fears are then embodied by highly distressing images, twisted and completely inhuman (yet, human enough to be unnerving).
 Interestingly, the sound effects are also effective in producing unrest.
 Again, it is not through monstrous screams and destructive sounds that we are subjected to anxiety, but through small groans and helpless squeals.

-The Enigma of Amigara Fault, is Itou’s strongest short story.
+The Enigma of Amigara Fault is, in my opinion, Itou’s strongest short story.
 His ability to construct terrifying scenarios that don’t require any ghoul or ghost to lift a finger is a testament to his craft.
-While short stories can struggle with depth, Itou’s conscious choice to include too much stifled the most important aspect of his piece; not just the relationship between the holes and their human counterparts, but the role of darkness in the human experience.
-It is still an essential piece to read for the horror enthusiast, particularly those curious about the medium’s ability to convey horror.
+While short stories can struggle with depth, Itou’s conscious choice to include too much stifled the most important aspect of his piece; not just the relationship between the holes and their human counterparts, but the fearful consequence of the unknown.
+It’s still an essential piece to read for an enthusiast of the disturbed, particularly those curious about the medium’s ability to convey horror.